-4 Signs A Shy Guy Likes You With His Body Language
+4 Clues A Shy Guy Likes You That You'll Get From His Body Language

 I'm shy.
 Er, well, I'm sometimes shy.
 If you were to arrive with me to a restaurant to find out that our reservation had been screwed up, you would probably classify my reaction as... forward.
 I also write on the internet, which also does not suggest bashfulness.
 However, when it comes to real life crushes and dating, I get shy.
 Here's a super hot take: Men get nervous, too.
 The signs a shy guy likes you probably look a lot like me on a date.
 (Squirmy and weirdly trying to keep her mouth from opening too wide.)